-When running scripts via the JSS, you sometimes have a challenge to get the username of the currently logged in user.
+When running scripts via Jamf Pro, Munki or a launch daemon, you sometimes have a challenge to get the username of the currently logged in user.

-If you’re running the script at login or via Self Service, then $3 can be used to grab the username.
-However, you’ll quickly find that at times you’ll want to find the username whilst running a policy at another time than at login or via Self Service.
+If you’re running a script via Jamf Pro at login or via Self Service, then $3 can be used to grab the username.

 A common method used is below & you’ll find it in a number of my scripts.